 All wood requires yearly maintenance, including restaining and/or a wood sealer if you want to preserve the wood’s color and integrity.
 If a wooden chair won’t be used for several months, it’s best to cover it to protect it from the elements.

 Various plastics from new (virgin) to recycled are other material options.
 Plastics vary in quality, but some of the highest-quality resins cost almost as much as wood and can imitate it in appearance and feel.
-Plastic chairs are often easier to maintain than their wood counterparts because plastic doesn’t require staining or sealing.
+A plastic Adirondack chair is often easier to maintain than wood, since it doesn’t require staining or sealing.

 Features and Accessories